klliio/Cataclysm-EOD/doc/CONTRIBUTING.md

 contributors](https://github.com/CleverRaven/Cataclysm-DDA/wiki/Guide-to-adding-new-content-to-CDDA-for-first-time-contributors)
 on the CDDA wiki.

-Cataclysm:Dark Days Ahead is released under the Creative Commons Attribution ShareAlike 3.0 license.
+Cataclysm: Era Of Decay is released under the Creative Commons Attribution ShareAlike 3.0 license.
 The code and content of the game is free to use, modify, and redistribute for any purpose whatsoever.
 See http://creativecommons.org/licenses/by-sa/3.0/ for details.
 This means any contribution you make to the project will also be covered by the same license, and this license is irrevocable.

 ## Using a good text editor

-Most of the Cataclysm: Dark Days Ahead game data is defined in JSON files.
+Most of the Cataclysm: Era Of Decay game data is defined in JSON files.
 These files are intended to be easy for you to edit, but there are some pitfalls.
 Using Windows Notepad can get you into trouble, because it likes to insert a special character called a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) at the start of the file, which CDDA